Generative Multi-Label Zero-Shot Learning: Introduction

 In this work, we introduce an alternative fusion approach that combines the advantage of label dependency of ALF and the class-specific discriminability of FLF, during multi-label feature synthesis.
-We call this approach as cross-level feature fusion (CLF), as in Fig.~\ref{fig:intro}.
+We call this approach cross-level feature fusion (CLF), as in Fig.~\ref{fig:intro}.
 The CLF approach utilizes each individual-level feature and attends to the bi-level context (from ALF and FLF).
 As a result, individual-level features adapt themselves to produce enriched synthesized features, which are then pooled to obtain the CLF output.
 In addition to multi-label zero-shot classification, we investigate the proposed multi-label feature generation CLF approach for (generalized) zero-shot object detection.

 \textbf{Contributions:} We propose a generative approach for multi-label (generalized) zero-shot learning.
 To the best of our knowledge, we are the first to explore the problem of multi-label feature synthesis in the zero-shot setting.
 We investigate three different fusion approaches (ALF, FLF and CLF) to synthesize multi-label features.
 Our CLF approach combines the advantage of label dependency of ALF and the class-specific discriminability of FLF.
 Further, we integrate our fusion approaches into two representative generative architectures: \clswgan{}~\cite{xian2018feature} and \vaegan{}~\cite{xian2019f}.
+We hope our simple and effective method serves as a solid baseline and aids ease future research in generative \textit{multi-label} zero-shot learning.

-We evaluate our (generalized) zero-shot classification approach on three datasets: NUS-WIDE~\cite{nuswide}, Open Images~\cite{openimages} and MS COCO~\cite{coco}.
+We evaluate our (generalized) zero-shot classification approach on NUS-WIDE~\cite{nuswide}, Open Images~\cite{openimages} and MS COCO~\cite{coco}.
 Our CLF approach achieves consistent improvement in performance over both ALF and FLF.
 Furthermore, CLF outperforms state-of-the-art methods on \textit{all} datasets.
 On the large-scale Open Images dataset, our CLF achieves absolute gains of $18.7\%$ and $17.6\%$ over the state-of-the-art in terms of GZSL F1 score at \textit{top}-$K$ predictions, $K \in \{10,20\} $, respectively.
-In addition to classification, we evaluate CLF for (generalized) zero-shot object detection, achieving favorable results against existing methods on MS COCO.
+We additionally evaluate CLF for (generalized) zero-shot object detection, achieving favorable results against existing methods on MS COCO.